damienbod/OAuthClientAssertionsPerInstance/OAuth_first_party_adapted_draft.md

 # Using the access token on a resource server

 The auth_session is included in the access token.
-This claim is used to implement any further device/user authorization requirements.
+This claim is used to implement any further Application/Device and user authorization requirements.
 The resource server can decide on what user properties are required to allow access.

 ## Error Responses